 CBD feeder means a feeder supplying Melbourne central business district as determined from zone substation coverage maps and as agreed by the Commission.

+CMS or Central Management System means a device or system that collects electronic signals from measurement elements and packages it into trading intervals.
+The device or system may contain energy data storage and display capability for a metering installation.

 code red day means a day declared by the Emergency Management Commissioner under the Emergency Management Act 2013 as a code red day.

 Commission means the Essential Services Commission established by the Essential Services Commission Act 2001.